space10-community/conversational-form/README.md

 https://cdn.rawgit.com/space10-community/conversational-form/master/dist/conversational-form.min.js
 ```

-ConversationalForm will automatically look through the DOM for a form element with the attibute `cf-form-element`, and auto-instantiate.
+ConversationalForm will automatically look through the DOM for a form element with the attibute cf-form-element, and auto-instantiate.
 ```html
 <form id="my-form-element" cf-form-element ...>
 ```